angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/04-interaction.md

 for Tin Fins to play around as it turns off our ability to reanimate Emrakul.
 The first option is to aggressively discard or counter it.
-If those are not an option then the best available line is to reanimate Griselbrand as normal, go to combat and attack your opponent, the proceed with looping your deck to either hard cast Emrakul or loop Collective Brutality.
+If those are not an option then the best available line is to reanimate Griselbrand as normal, go to combat and attack your opponent, then proceed with looping your deck to either hard cast Emrakul or loop Collective Brutality.

 Post-board, keep in mind that this effect turns off :card[Shelldock Isle], so